SILVIA RICCARDI / SCIENCE PHOTO LIBRARY SILVIA RICCARDI / SCIENCE PHOTO LIBRARY

 Stem cell-derived nerve cells.
-Light micrograph of astrocyte brain cells that have been derived from neural (nerve) stem cells from a mouse.
-Glial fibrillary acidic protein (GFAP) is magenta, and cell nuclei are cyan.
+Fluorescence light micrograph of astrocyte brain cells that have been derived from neural (nerve) stem cells from a mouse, showing glial fibrillary acidic protein (GFAP, multi-coloured).
 Stem cells are pluripotent - they are able to differentiate into any of the 200 cell types in the human body.
 The type of cell they mature into depends upon the biochemical signals received by the immature cells.
 This ability makes them a potential source of cells to repair damaged tissue in diseases such as Parkinson's and insulin-dependent diabetes.

 Model release not required.
 Property release not available.